Annapurna Circuit Trek

 The Annapurna Circuit will cost you 750 USD.
 It will include most of the essential services such as food, accommodation, and transportation.
 For more comprehensive detail check out the include/exclude section of this page.

-Best time for Annapurna Circuit Trek
+Best Time to Do the Annapurna Circuit Trek

 The weather of Annapurna Circuit Trek / Annapurna Round / Thorong La Pass Trek

 Normally, the weather in high mountain areas is difficult to predict.
-In the rainy season (June, July, and August) the lower trekking area gets more rainfall likewise the higher trekking area on the mountainside gets more snowfall in winter (December, January, and February)
+In the rainy season (June, July, and August), the lower trekking area gets more rainfall; likewise, the higher trekking area on the mountainside gets more snowfall in winter (December, January, and February)

 | Place | Season | Temperature (Approximately) |

-| Chame | Autumn (September October and November) and Spring (March April May) In winter ( December January, and February) |
+| Chame | Autumn (September, October, and November) and Spring (March, April, and May) In winter ( December, January, and February) |

 Day times 7 to 20 degrees Celsius

-Day time 3 to 10Â degrees Celsius |
+Daytime 3 to 10 degrees Celsius |

-| Manang | Autumn (September October and November) and Spring (March, April, and May) In Winter ( December, January, February) |
+| Manang | Autumn (September, October, and November) and Spring (March, April, and May) In Winter ( December, January, February) |

-Day time 5 to 15 degrees Celsius
+Daytime 5 to 15 degrees Celsius

-Day time 7 to -10 degrees Celsius |
+Daytime 7 to -10 degrees Celsius |

-| Thorong La Pass | Autumn (September October and November) and Spring (March, April, and May) In winter ( December, January, and February) |
+| Thorong La Pass | Autumn (September, October, and November) and Spring (March, April, and May) In winter ( December, January, and February) |

 Daytime is 2 to -10 degrees Celsius

-Day time 0 to -20 degrees Celsius |
+Daytime 0 to -20 degrees Celsius |

-| Jomsom | Autumn (September October and November) and Spring (March April May) In Winter ( December, January, February) |
+| Jomsom | Autumn (September, October, and November) and Spring (March, April, and May) In Winter ( December, January, February) |

-Day time 5 to 15 Degrees Celsius
+Daytime 5 to 15 Degrees Celsius

-Day time 4 to 12 Degrees Celsius |
+Daytime 4 to 12 Degrees Celsius |

 Annapurna Circuit Trek Preparation Physical Preparation:

 Cardiovascular Fitness: To increase your endurance, practice frequent aerobic exercises like jogging, cycling, or swimming.
-Long periods of walking are required when trekking, therefore having good cardiovascular health will help you withstand the continual physical strain.
+Long periods of walking are required when trekking, having good cardiovascular health will help you withstand the continual physical strain.

 Strength training: Focus on strengthening your legs, core, and upper body during strength training.
 To improve your entire body’s strength, stability, and balance, use exercises like squats, lunges, push-ups, and planks.